eugenebokhan/swift-snapshot-testing/README.md

 # Example

-Your can find a small [example](https://github.com/eugenebokhan/ImageFlip/blob/master/ImageFlipUITests/ImageFlipUITests.swift) of usage of `SwiftSnapshotTesting` in my [`ImageFlip`](https://github.com/eugenebokhan/ImageFlip/) repo.
+Your can find a small [example](https://github.com/eugenebokhan/ImageFlip/blob/master/ImageFlipUITests/ImageFlipUITests.swift) of usage of `SwiftSnapshotTesting` in the [`ImageFlip`](https://github.com/eugenebokhan/ImageFlip/) repo.

 # [License](LICENSE)